google/kctf/base/challenge-skeleton/README.md

 # Quickstart guide to writing a challenge:

 * A docker image will be built from challenge/image.
 For the simplest challenges, replacing challenge/image/chal will be enough.
-* To change what files get included or the commandline, edit challenge/image/Dockerfile.
+* Edit challenge/image/Dockerfile to change the commandline or which files should get included.
 * Try the challenge locally with `make test-docker`.
-* If you have a cluster ready, deploy the challenge with `make start` and create a port forward with `make port-forward`.
+* If you have a cluster ready, deploy the challenge with `make start`.
+  * To access it, create a port forward with `make port-forward` and connect via `nc localhost PORT` using the printed port.
-* Try `make <tab>` to see more commands.
+* Check out `make <tab>` for more commands.

 ## healthcheck